cousiano/centos-scripts-tester/README.md

 centos-scripts-tester
 =====================

-bash scripts to test 'centos-scripts'
+bash scripts to test 'centos-scripts'<br>
-Note: This example use cygwin, but also work in an unix system.
-Just update the parameters section.
+Note: This example use cygwin.
+But also work in an unix system : just update the parameters section.

 Prerequistes
 ============